 If your radio powers on but produces no sound, firstly, ensure that an audio source is selected, such as AM/FM radio, AUX, USB, or Bluetooth Audio.
 When using AUX, USB, or Bluetooth Audio, confirm that a compatible device is connected to the appropriate input.
 Additionally, verify that the radio’s mute function is not activated.

 If your car radio turns on, but no sound comes out, common parts you should check include; blown fuses, Wiring shorts, Faulting input, or Damaged speakers/wires.
 It could also be a simple solution, such as the source or audio output device.

-When your Radio turns on but with no sound, it can be very frustrating, but this is a common problem with a range of radio and car models.
+When your radio turns on but with no sound, it can be very frustrating, but this is a common problem with many radio and car models.

 Common issues can include:

 - Blown fuse

 - Faulting input